kreuzverweis/smartkeywording_web/README.md

 * Create a client ID and secret for the Smart Keywording Service as described in our [documentation](https://redmine.kreuzverweis.com/projects/kaas/wiki/Wiki), and enter them in `config/demo.conf`.
 * Run `target/start config/demo.conf`.
 * The demo will, by default, run on port `8888`.
-* Please, always use an external config file as in the example, and don't edit the `src/main/resources/applicationconf` directly.
+* Please, always use an external config file as in the example, and don't edit the default config in `src/main/resources/application.conf` directly.

 This demo can be used as a basis for a an integration in a real application, as we did for the resourcespace DAM system.
 The plugin is always available on [github](https://github.com/kreuzverweis/smartkeywording_rs).